madcatte/mip_sdk/README.md

 ### Build configuration

 The following options may be specified when configuring the build with CMake (e.g. `cmake .. -DOPTION=VALUE`):
-* MIP_USE_SERIAL - Builds the included serial port library (default enabled).
+* MIP_ENABLE_SERIAL - Builds the included serial port library (default enabled).
-* MIP_USE_TCP - Builds the included socket library (default enabled).
+* MIP_ENABLE_TCP - Builds the included socket library (default enabled).
-* MIP_USE_EXTRAS - Builds some higher level utility classes and functions that may use dynamic memory. (default enabled)
+* MIP_ENABLE_EXTRAS - Builds some higher level utility classes and functions that may use dynamic memory. (default enabled)
 * MIP_ENABLE_LOGGING - Builds logging functionality into the library.
 The user is responsible for configuring a logging callback (default enabled)
 * MIP_LOGGING_MAX_LEVEL - Max log level the SDK is allowed to log.
 If this is defined, any log level logged at a higher level than this will result in a noop regardless of runtime configuration.
 Useful if you want some logs, but do not want the overhead of the higher level functions compiled into the code
 * BUILD_EXAMPLES - If enabled (`-DBUILD_EXAMPLES=ON`), the example projects will be built (default disabled).